Wednesday, December 19, 2007

 Pre-Wedding Prayer

-Hair combing ceremony for the bride the night before her wedding is something I have not heard before.
-Alicia decided to have it done for her daughter Eva.
-The whole ceremony was arranged by Aunty Monie.
+The hair combing ceremony for the bride on the eve of the wedding was something I had never heard of before.
+But Alicia decided to include it for her daughter, Eva - and the entire ceremony was thoughtfully arranged by Aunty Monie.

 The Swan Brewery Co Ltd, Swan River, Perth